MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 	[1] "finished"

-If we are using the Revolution R Enterprise R Productivity Environment, we can view the job status by clicking on the object’s name in the Object Browser:
+If we are using our R Productivity Environment, we can view the job status by clicking on the object’s name in the Object Browser:

 ![Object Browser](media/rserver-scaler-distributed-computing/object_browser_1.png)